-As of July 31, 2020, the District had authorized but unissued bonds in the amount of \$16,585,000 for utility facilities and \$31,210,000 for refunding purposes.
+The District has authorized but unissued bonds in the amount of \$10,770,000 for utility facilities and \$31,210,000 for refunding purposes.
 The bonds are payable from the proceeds of an ad valorem tax levied upon all property subject to taxation within the District, without limitation as to rate or amount and certain bonds are further payable by the net revenues, if any, of the District's waterworks and sanitary sewer facilities.

-As of July 31, 2020, the debt service requirements on the bonds outstanding were as follows:
+As of July 31, 2023, the debt service requirements on the bonds outstanding were as follows: